gem/oq-engine/doc/faq-risk.md

 `ses_per_logic_tree_path`?

-The answer is: as big as it takes to get statistically significant results. statistically significant means that changing the seed used in the Montecarlo simulation the results change little.
+The answer is: as big as it takes to get statistically significant results.
+Statistically significant means that by changing the seed used in the Montecarlo simulation the results change little.
 If by changing the seed your total portfolio loss changes by one order of magnitude then your choice of `ses_per_logic_tree_path` was incorrect; if it changes by 10% it is probably good enough.

-For instance for Slovenia (a small country for which the calculation can be run without a cluster) by using the input files and parameters we used to compute the Global Risk Model the total portfolio loss is XXX million of dollars;

-changes by 1% by changing the seed.